The Gospel of Matthew records the following intriguing words.

 The brutality depicted by Matthew is entirely consistent with the record of Josephus.
 In his writings, Antiquities and Wars of the Jews, the Jewish historian portrayed a number of Herod’s deeds of moral depravity.

 Matthew’s record continues:

-Here are the facts gleaned from the narrative:
+Here are the facts gleaned from the narrative

-More recently Professor Jack Finegan surmised that the Saturn/Jupiter conjunction was possibly associated in some way with the star of Bethlehem, though he conceded that the two planets “did not come close enough to each other to present the appearance of a single star” (1998, 313, 315).
+More recently Professor Jack Finegan surmised that the Saturn-Jupiter conjunction was possibly associated in some way with the star of Bethlehem.
+However, he conceded that the two planets “did not come close enough to each other to present the appearance of a single star” (1998, 313, 315).

 But this is a most unlikely hypothesis.
 The New Testament depicts the luminary as a “star” (

 aster – singular number), not “stars” (

 asteras – plural).
 And as DeYoung notes, “multiple planets do not look like a single star” (1988, 65).

 Was the Star of Bethlehem a Nova or Supernova?